taltstidl/Swipeable-RecyclerView/README.md

 To be able to use the swipe to dismiss pattern in your RecyclerView you'll have to extend the `SwipeAdapter` in your Adapter class.
 After that there are only a few minor changes you have to do to get everything going:

 ##### Migrating from normal adapter
 Override `onCreateSwipeViewHolder(ViewGroup parent, int viewType)` and `onBindSwipeViewHolder(ViewHolder holder, int position)` instead of the usual `onCreateViewHolder(ViewGroup parent, int viewType)` and `onBindViewHolder(ViewHolder holder, int position)`.
 This is needed to wrap your list item in a ViewGroup that handles swiping (namely `SwipeItem`) and handle its configuration.
-I additon to that you'll also have to replace the boolean `attachToRoot` with `true` so your list item gets attached to the wrapping SwipeItem.
+In additon to that you'll also have to replace the boolean `attachToRoot` with `true` so your list item gets attached to the wrapping SwipeItem.
 A full implementation might look something like this:
 ``` java
 public class SampleAdapter extends SwipeAdapter {